bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 # Characters
 Characters (sounds or instruments) will be described with analogue synthesis.
 # Agency of the Traveler
-The traveler does not typically have much agency within a sound world itself, only making choices in the thoughts or pre-existing emotions they bring with them, and any external factors used to augment the visit (mood lighting, being alone or in company, walking or sitting, etc.)
+The traveler does not typically have much agency within an s-world itself, only making choices in the thoughts or pre-existing emotions they bring with them, and any external factors used to augment the visit (mood lighting, being alone or in company, walking or sitting or dancing, etc.)

 # Dark vs Light Listening
 Dark listening is when the traveler enters the world with closed eyes and maintains this state until exiting the world.
 Light listening is when the traveler enters with eyes open and leaves them open until exiting, fixing their sight either on one particular view, or observing a variety of visuals while simultaneously traversing the sound world.